cichy380/HTML-Starter/README.md

 ### Install Grunt and Bower

 Building the template requires [node.js](http://nodejs.org/download/).
-We recommend you update to the latest version of npm: `npm install -g npm@latest`.
+I recommend you update to the latest version of npm: `npm install -g npm@latest`.

 From the command line: